Gautam0507/ECE365_Object_Oriented_Course_Project/README.md

   - 3: Down
   - 4: Left
 - The path must end with a stop direction (0)

+### Syntax for both files
+- Values must be comma-separated or whitespace-separated
+- Lines starting with '#' are treated as comments and ignored
+- No other special characters should be used, as they will cause parsing errors

 # Installation and Build Instructions